imortal001/brand_page-mini/README.md

 this project is build Using React JS . i used Figma for Design and For Fonts i used Poppins From Google Fonts

+[ To Start This Project  ]

+npm  install
+ install poppins

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: